 subsidiary has the meaning given to that term in section 9 of the Corporations Act 2001 of the Commonwealth.

-[Regulation 104 amended in Gazette 13 Jan 2017 p.
+[Regulation 104 amended: Gazette 13 Jan 2017 p.
 339-40.]

 105. General fees

 (1) Subject to the provisions of these regulations, the fees specified in Schedules 1 and 2 are to be paid in respect of or in connection with the matters mentioned in those Schedules.